zapier/zapier-platform/packages/cli/README-source.md

 zapier env:get 1.0.0
 ```

-Within your app, you can access the environment via the standard `process.env` - any values set via local `export` or `zapier env:set` will be there.
+Within your integration, you can access the environment via the standard `process.env` - any values set via local `export` or `zapier env:set` will be there.

 For example, you can access the `process.env` in your perform functions and in templates: